TheProGrammar/the-snake-python/README.md

 The snake movement cannot be stopped - it is always moving but the direction can be controlled by arrow keys.

+The goal of the game is to eat as much food as possible without touching anything except the food itself.

 ## Contribution
 Feel free to contribute to this project.
 Thoughts and advice are welcome.